12 Mexican No-Nos

-Before we start, I don’t want to insinuate that any country is better than the other for these cultural differences.
+Before I start, I don’t want to insinuate that any country is better than the other.
 I simply want to ensure you know which things are rude in Mexico so you can break away from being stereotyped as the gringo who doesn’t have respect for Mexican norms.

 Skipping the Greeting